Budloks/BBTracker/README.md

 OR

-1. Drag and drop the downloaded `.zip` file into Blender and click OK in the popup window
+1. Drag and drop the downloaded `.zip` file into Blender
+2. Click OK in the popup window

 ## Usage